james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 > Note: I added that bottom one as that source existed on the installation document example.
 I am not sure if it is necessary or not.

-Now that you should have a hopefully killer ```install-config.yaml``` file first create a backup of it (as the installer eats it) then follow the rest of the commands to create the ignition files and then copy them to the webserver.
+Now you should have a hopefully killer ```install-config.yaml``` file first create a backup of it (as the installer eats it) then follow the rest of the commands to create the ignition files and then copy them to the webserver.
 ```text
 cp ~/ocp4/install-config.yaml ~
 cd ~/ocp4